 My guess is that when you tell the average person you’re moving to or already living in Rwanda, there’s a moment of hesitation and confusion on their part as they contemplate this piece of information.
 In many people’s eyes, Africa as a whole is a scary, dangerous and chaotic place and mentioning Rwanda doesn’t do much to calm their nerves.

-So as I mentioned, you’re probably not going to be mugged.
-Violent crime, at least against foreigners, doesn’t seem to be a big problem here as it is in places like Nairobi where everyone has some scary story to tell.
+You’re probably not going to be mugged.
+Violent crime isn’t really a problem here as it is in places like Nairobi where everyone has some scary story to tell.
 But you still hear the occasional tale of a mugging which usually consists of the person being roughed up and having their bag taken but not much more.

 Obviously walking alone at night isn’t the brightest idea, but if you must, stick to well-lit areas and places with military patrols, like the Kiyovu area.
 Many neighborhoods also have “abanyerondo,” who are neighborhood guards that patrol throughout the night.
 There are usually six or seven of them, in uniform, and carrying long canes.

 As a foreigner living in Rwanda, you will likely live in a house or apartment complex with a high concrete gate around it.
 Most apartment complex hire security companies, and you can get a live in guard for your house.
 Ensure that you choose your house staff based on recommendations from people you know well.
 Your guard and any other house staff you have will need to have keys to your property, so you’ll want them to be vouched for, for sure.

 Cleaning companies may also be hired occasionally but be cautious about leaving valuables unattended.
 An old acquaintance told me of losing a few bucks when the house was being cleaned.